 Disadvantages

-Lower ground clearance — not designed for off-road use.
+Lower ground clearance — not designed for off-road.

 Less popular in the 21st century — has given way to SUVs and crossovers.

-Not considered "trendy" among young people, especially in style-oriented markets.
+Not considered "trendy" among young people, especially in markets focused on style.

 Examples of station wagons